 The event occurred long ago.
 Long, long, ago.

-Let us step back some 160 million years ago when the first mammals were introduced and with them breastfeeding, which is a highly intimate and emotional experience.
+Let us step back some 160 million years ago to when the first mammals were introduced and with them breastfeeding, which is a highly intimate and emotional experience.
 Then fast forward nearly 100 million years later and imagine how that elapsed time could have impacted those same mammals.
 Millions of years of physical evolution but also millions of years of emotional evolution as well.
 Intimacy and bonding between mothers and offspring unlike anything experienced by the apex predators of the time: the dinosaurs.

 It is here where scientists believe love first evolved on Earth and it emerged from within the mammals.
 Nearly 100 million years of bearing children and protecting them from predators as fearsome as the dinosaurs.
 Would the mammals love have become deeper than anything experienced by the other animals alive during that time?